-12P/Pons-Brooks is a large comet with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
+Comet 12P/Pons-Brooks is an object with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
 NASA JPL has classified 12P/Pons-Brooks as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

-12P/Pons-Brooks's orbit is 0.19 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+12P/Pons-Brooks's orbit is 0.18 AU from Earth's orbit at its closest point.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.